lheywang/EtherBench/README.md

 - 2x 12 bits, analog input.
 - 1x 12 bits, analog output.

 All of these features are behind an isolation barrier, ensuring the device safety.
 A short circuit on the tested board won't damage the core, and by extension, the host.

+> [!IMPORTANT]
+> The isolation barrier is designed to provide voltage level switching, as well as basic
+> isolation.
+It is **NOT** fully compliant to the latests standards.
+Therefore, for main
+> powered devices, or where the voltage could be letal, use the proper isolator for your
+> safety.

 To extend theses options, some options for the host side:
 - 1x SD card, to store logs.